 FAIR Health also created two national heat maps, one for 2009 and one for 2016.
 The heat maps show how states compared to each other in their frequency of claim lines with anaphylaxis and history of food allergy diagnoses and shows, for each state, the percent change in the frequency of those diagnoses from 2009 to 2016.

-FAIR Health President Robin Gelburd stated: “Our data from the FAIR Health repository of billions of private healthcare claims revealed the state-by-state impact of food allergies.
-Though the specifics of food allergy diagnoses vary from state to state, it is clear that food allergies remain a continuing public health concern across the nation.”
+FAIR Health President Robin Gelburd stated: “Our data from the FAIR Health repository of billions of private healthcare claims contribute to understanding the state-by-state impact of food allergies.
+Though the specifics of food allergy diagnoses vary from state to state, it is clear that food allergies remain an important public health concern across the nation.”

 In the period 2007-2016, claim lines with food allergy diagnoses were associated with boys more than girls from birth through age 18.
 However, for individuals older than 18 years the reverse was true: Food allergy claim lines were associated with women more than men.

 Data Sources & Methodology

 The Chartbook relies on analysis of FAIR Health’s proprietary in-house FAIR Health National Private Insurance Claims (FH NPIC®) database.
 As the nation’s largest collection of private healthcare claims data, FH NPIC® contains over 27 billion billed medical and dental procedures in claim records contributed by payors and administrators who insure or process claims for private insurance plans covering more than 150 million individuals.